factly/ruspie/README.md

 ## Ruspie Barebones

 Ruspie is the core query engine of the Ruspie ecosystem, designed for data querying using SQL and various query operators.

-## Key Components

-- **Ruspie**: The core query engine for data querying, offering support for SQL queries, filters, sorting, and more.

-- **Minio**: An open-source object storage service used for securely storing datasets.

 ## Setup and Configuration